named-data/NFD/docs/manpages/nfdc.rst

         Cost for the RIB entry (default is 0).

       ``-e <expiration time>``
-        Expiration time of the RIB entry in milliseconds (default is 3600000).
+        Expiration time of the RIB entry in milliseconds.
+If not specified, the entry remains in FIB for the lifetime of the associated face.

        ``-o <origin>``
         Origin of the registration request (default is 255).